 It is vital to make sure the software testing works according to the compliance requirements.

-- aqua ALM – once the test automation and test report strategies are devised, you can operate it via various agents from within aqua ALM.
-Agents are interfaces between aqua ALM and a test automation tool;
+- aqua cloud – once the test automation and test report strategies are devised, you can operate it via various agents from within aqua cloud.
+Agents are interfaces between aqua and a test automation tool;

 - Qmerty – automation jumpstart package includes training, initial configuration, and setting up of selected test cases for QMetry Automation Studio to help your team on-board quickly.
 The company also provides tools that will jumpstart the test automation process in a way that is appropriate for each situation, so you can easily handle the QA automation in the manufacturing niche with the tool.

 Since the early days of waterfall project development, the test reporting process has become more sophisticated.
 However, one thing hasn’t changed: tools to get actionable feedback to pinpoint bugs quickly, improving yearly.
 Using the right tools, you can filter out noise by focusing on genuine issues so don’t waste time investigating anything else.